Elena Istomina

 Hi!
-I am a pre-job-market postdoctoral researcher at the University of Chicago, where I received my PhD in 2024.
+I am a visiting research specialist at Princeton University and a visiting researcher at the Moroccan Center for Game Theory (at UM6P).
+I was previously a postdoctoral researcher at the University of Chicago (2024-2025), where I obtained my PhD in 2024.

 Primary fields: Microeconomic Theory.